 Reading Circles – A common reading is assigned for each semester, and faculty facilitators will meet with the students to regularly discuss the text and encourage students to engage in scholarly activities relating to the texts.
 Texts align with campus productions through the Department of Speech and Theater Arts, exhibitions offered through the CAU Art Galleries, visiting speakers or lecturers, campus-wide themes or initiatives, local cultural events, texts that received a national book award, as well as works that provide context and scholarly commentary on national or global events.

-Free printing is available in the Honors and Scholars Computer Lab located in Trailer 2.
+Free printing is available in the Honors Program Computer Lab Trevor Arnett Hall.
 Peer tutoring is also available upon request.
 Academic advisement is coordinated and provided by the Program Director.
-Member of the Honors and Scholars Program benefit from a priority designation that allows for early academic advisement and course registration.
+Member of the Honors Program benefit from a priority designation that allows for early academic advisement and course registration.